2008 Northern Illinois University shooting: Possible motives

-Kazmierczak died of a self-inflicted gunshot wound after the shooting ended.
+Kazmierczak died of a self-inflicted gunshot wound after the shooting ended (meaning no one could now question him on why he committed the shooting).
 ABC News reports that his behavior seemed to become more erratic in the weeks leading up to the shooting, and that it is believed he stopped taking medication beforehand.
 His girlfriend confirmed that Kazmierczak was taking Xanax (anti-anxiety), Ambien (sleep aid), and Prozac (antidepressant), all of which were prescribed to him by a psychiatrist.
 She said that he stopped taking Prozac about three weeks prior to the February 14 shooting.
 She also said that, during their two-year relationship, she had never seen him display violent tendencies and she expressed bewilderment over the cause of the rampage.
 "He was anything but a monster," she said.
 "He was probably the nicest, most caring person ever."
 She also confirmed that Kazmierczak had called her early on Valentine's Day to say goodbye.
 She said that Kazmierczak called her at midnight and told her not to forget about him.
 After the shooting, authorities intercepted a number of packages he sent to her, which included such items as a gun holster and ammunition, a textbook on serial killers for her class, the book The Antichrist by Friedrich Nietzsche, and a final note written for her, signed with his given name and family name.

 The shooting was baffling to those who knew him, as he appeared outgoing and never appeared to have social problems.
 Investigators were also puzzled by their failure to find a suicide note.
 Some of Kazmierczak's former NIU roommates described him as a quiet man who usually stayed to himself.
 They stated that, while fairly normal, they did not see him spend much time with other students.

 However, a story published by Esquire confirmed his history of mental illness and alleged that he had attempted suicide, was bullied in high school and had shown an interest in previous school shootings, particularly those that occurred at Columbine High School and Virginia Tech.
 According to a report published by the United States Fire Administration, Kazmierczak is believed to have studied Virginia Tech perpetrator Seung-Hui Cho's actions and used a similar modus operandi.

 Kazmierczak described himself as a sensitive person in his personal statement for the University of Illinois graduate school.
 He also felt victimized during his adolescent years.
 He expressed interest in helping people with mental problems, and wanted to work with people "in need of direction."